blurrycontour/zuul-gerrit/doc/source/howtos/openid-with-keycloak.rst

 Configuring Keycloak Authentication
 ===================================

 This document explains how to configure Zuul and Keycloak in order to enable authentication in Zuul with Keycloak.
+It's written with Keycloak 23 in mind, but should probably work for other versions with only minor adjustments.

 Prerequisites
 -------------